Do not hesitate to contact us for any questions that you cannot find the answer for in our F.A.Q. section.

 No, only if there are extenuating circumstances and at the director’s discretion will you be reimbursed.

 I need more specific French for business etc. Will this be possible?
 This is possible depending on your course.
 General French is studied in the morning classes, but if you have chosen private or combined classes then this will allow specific subjects to be studied.

 If I rent a student residency studio, what are the regulations and what deposit is required?

 A deposit of 400 € is required, which must be paid straight to the landlord on arrival.
 100% of this will be returned on your departure, unless damage to the property has occurred.

 Are towels and bedding provided in all accommodation?

-Host Families: all bedding is provided and usually towels.
-Residences and studios: bedding is provided, but towels are not always.
-You should bring your own beach towels with you.
+With host families all bedding is provided and usually towels.
+In the student residences, bedding is provided, but towels are not always.
+In both cases, you should bring your own beach towels with you.

 How long will it take to get to my host family from the school?

 All host families are carefully chosen.
-50% live in central Nice, the others are rarely more than 20 minutes away by bus or tram.
-In fact most students walk to school but situations can vary when the school is full, particularly in the summer.
+Most live in central Nice, but the others aren't more than 30 minutes away by bus or tram.
+Most students walk to school every day but situations can vary when the school is busy, particularly in the summer.

 May I extend my stay?